 Sanford POWER Golf Academy

-Whether you’re looking to adjust your swing or become a stronger player, Sanford POWER is here to help drive your game no matter your age or current skill set.
+Whether you’re looking to adjust your swing or become a stronger player, Sanford POWER is here to drive your game forward no matter your age or current skill set.
 The Sanford POWER Golf Academy in Sioux Falls is the most comprehensive golf program in the region, bringing together skill work with sports science, physical therapy, … Continue reading Sanford POWER Golf Academy

 Keeping Your New Year Resolutions